 Makes me feel relaxed and calm

-Stretching after a workout energizes me for the day, where yoga helps me to relax, almost like after a massage.
+Stretching after a workout energizes me for the day, whereas yoga helps me to relax, almost like after a massage.

 I like peloton yoga classes because they offer some cool stretch routines like a desk, chair, or office stretch.
 Below you can see the link to my article where I explain in detail everything there is to know about peloton yoga.

-As you can see, doing peloton stretch is multifunctional.
+Doing peloton stretch is multifunctional.
 This means it can be implemented either before, during, or after the workout.

 However, if you’re short on time and you don’t have the luxury of doing 3 stretches within one training session, I always recommend to at least spend 5 minutes after your workout.